What is the purpose of Satisfactory Academic Progress (SAP)?

 Institutions of higher education are required by the federal government to monitor the academic progress of all students receiving financial aid.
 Students who fail to make satisfactory academic progress toward their academic objective become ineligible for further aid, as required by federal guidelines.

 a.
-Below required grade point average: Your cumulative GPA is less than 2.0 as an undergraduate or less than 3.0 as a graduate student.
+Below required grade point average: Your IU Program GPA is less than 2.0 as an undergraduate or less than 3.0 as a graduate student.

 b.
 Inadequate completion of attempted course work: You have successfully completed less than 67% of your attempted coursework.